-So when the question came up in class, and some said they believed they wouldn’t improve if I didn’t correct them on the spot, we entered into a discussion that touched upon the very core of what we believe how languages are learned or, more specific, how we as individuals believe we best learn.
+So when the question came up in class and some said they believed they wouldn’t improve if I didn’t correct them on the spot, we entered into a discussion that touched upon the very core of what we believe how languages are learned or, more specific, how we as individuals believe we best learn.

 It is not that I never correct.
-I do it more in one-to-one situations I think.
-In a group context, my practice is different: I listen and collect areas in which I realize some or many seem to have problems of accuracy.
-Very often this concerns the over-use of the continuous forms, or the lack of understanding of the present perfect.
+However, I do it more in one-to-one situations I think.
+In a group context, my practice is different: I listen and collect recurring mistakes to address them in later sessions.

 With vocabulary it is slightly different.
 In conversation, it occurs more naturally that I correct the false use of a word or expression, or offer an alternative, or a choice when the speaker gets stuck.
 This seldomly leads to an interruption of someone’s thoughts as the missing word or expression is needed to express them.